Learning to Fly: Let's simulate evolution in Rust (pt 2)

 $ cd libs

-$ cargo new neural-network --lib
+$ cargo new neural-network --name lib-neural-network --lib

 Coding: propagate()